plotly/plotly.github.io/_posts/plotly2/2016-06-28-how-to-make-a-grouped-bar-chart.md

    sub-steps:
     - copy: "Your chart is now done!
 Click SAVE on the left-hand side."
       img: "![Save main](../static/images/bar-graph/group-save-main.png)"
     - copy: "After giving your file a name, select your PLOT and DATA as 'Public' or 'Private'.
-For more information on how sharing works, including the difference between private, public and secret sharing, visit [this](http://help.plot.ly/save-share-and-export-in-plotly/) page.”
+For more information on how sharing works, including the difference between private, public and secret sharing, visit [this](http://help.plot.ly/save-share-and-export-in-plotly/) page."
       img: "![Save pop-up](../static/images/bar-graph/group-save-pop-up.png)"
 ---